imchocomint/hyprplus/README.md

 - Easily removable and also easier for pushing to Debian's repository
 - Can deploy to multiple setups
 - you name it.

-## Notes for sid user
-- some people already uploaded newer hypr* packages to Debian sid repo.
-These include libhyprutils (and its development libraries), libhyprland (and its development dependencies), libhyprgraphics (same as above), libhyprcursor (same as above), hyprwayland-scanner (same as above) and the XDG portal for Hyprland (same as above).
-- However, Hyprland itself is still 10 versions behind, and some crucial packages are not available e.g. Qt tools.

 ## Progress
 90%